 - Spirin AS (2009) How does a scanning ribosomal particle move along the 5'-untranslated region of eukaryotic mRNA?
 Brownian Ratchet model.
 Biochemistry 48(45), 10688–92.

 - Steitz TA (2008) A structural understanding of the dynamic ribosome machine.
 Nat.
 Rev. Mol.
 Cell Biol.
 9(3), 242–53.

-We would like to thank Carson Thoreen and David Sabatini, Whitehead Institute for Biomedical Research, MIT, Cambridge, MA, for reviewing this diagram.
+We would like to thank Rachel Wolfson and Prof. David Sabatini, Whitehead Institute for Biomedical Research, MIT, Cambridge, MA, for reviewing this diagram.

 created January 2002